TIGERB/easy-php/README.md

 # How to build a PHP framework by ourself ?

 Why do we need to build a PHP framework by ourself?
-Maybe the most of people will say "There have so many PHP frameworks be provided, but we still made a wheel?".
-My point is "Made a wheel is not our purpose, we will get a few of knowledge when making a wheel which is our really purpose".
+Maybe most people will say "There are so many PHP frameworks provided, why should we still make a wheel?".
+As my opinion, "The main reason is we can learn lots of knowledge during making a whell, not itself".

 Then, how to build a PHP framework by ourself?
-General process as follows:
+General process is as follows:

 ```
 Entry file ----> Register autoload function